keen/devise_keen/README.md

 # Keen IO Config
 config.keen_project_id = "ASDF12345"
 config.keen_write_key = "REALLYLONGWRITEKEYHERE1234567890"
-config.keen_collection = "user-events"
+config.keen_collection_prefix = "user-events"
 ```

 ## Contributing to devise_keen

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Make sure you're on the latest version of the gem to make sure the feature hasn't already been implemented.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project.
-* Start a feature/bugfix branch.
-* Commit and push until you are happy with your contribution.
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+* If it hasn't, check to see if someone has created an issue for it.
+* If you want to be an awesome contributor, fork it, branch it, push it!

 ## Copyright

-Copyright (c) 2014 Alex Kleissner.
-See LICENSE.txt for
+Copyright (c) 2014 Keen IO.
+See LICENSE.txt for further details.
-further details.